CMSgov/cms-ars-3.1-high-aws-rds-microsoft-sql-server-2014-instance-stig-overlay/README.md

 # description: Set to true xp cmdshell is required
 is_xp_cmdshell_required: false

-# description: List of accounts managed by the sql server
+# description: List of accounts managed by the SQL server
 sql_managed_accounts: []

 # description: Set to true if filestream is required